 Mixing and mastering

 Both include a mixer with EQ, compression, reverb, delay and other effects, enough to mix a track to a good standard.
 The standout difference is BandLab’s built-in mastering tool, which applies loudness and tonal processing to your final mix with a few taps — handy for getting a release-ready level quickly.
 GarageBand does not include a one-tap master, though you can mix and master manually within it.
-For technique on either, see how to mix a song on your phone.
+For technique on either, see how to mix a song on your phone, and our guide to mastering a song on your phone if you want to do it by hand.

 Plugins and expandability